What Do Electrical Engineering Technician Do?

 - Prepare electrical project cost or work-time estimates.

 - Build or test electrical components of electric-drive vehicles or prototype vehicles.

-These are the skills Electrical Engineering Technicians say are the most useful in their careers:
+Below is a list of the skills most Electrical Engineering Technicians say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.